CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ```

 ## Merging
-this allow you to merge branches together
+this allow you to merge branches together, by using `git merge <branch>` this will put the branch you specify infront of the branch you are standing on merging all the commits into 1 child commit (merge commit)